spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-cms-category-management-feature.md

 This document describes how to integrate the CMS + Category Management feature into a Spryker project.

+## Install feature core

+Follow the steps below to install the CMS + Category Management feature core.

 ## Prerequisites

-To start feature integration, overview and install the necessary features:
+To start feature integration, integrate the required features:

 | NAME | VERSION | INTEGRATION GUIDE |
 | --- | --- | ---  |